xinyiwang56/BANA274_AI_Real_Estate_Assistant/USER_GUIDE.md

    ```
 3. Click **RealEstateAI.ipynb** in the browser tab that opens
 4. Run the first three setup cells (Shift + Enter on each) until you see `✅ Client ready`

+> New to terminal or Jupyter?
+See [SETUP.md](SETUP.md) for a step-by-step walkthrough.

 ---